dev-cafe/autocmake/doc/general/about.rst

   Build/install/test targets

-Our main motivation to create Autocmake as a CMake framework library and CMake module composer is to simplify CMake code transfer between codes.
+Our main motivation to create Autocmake as a CMake framework library and CMake module composer is to simplify CMake code transfer between programs.
 We got tired of manually diffing and copy-pasting boiler-plate CMake code and watching it diverge while maintaining the CMake infrastructure in a growing number of scientific projects which typically have very similar requirements: